By Frank Rotering | September 5, 2019

 - Emit only those GHGs that can be naturally absorbed or commercially utilized.

 Many environmental thinkers believe that a degraded Earth will support no more than one or two billion people, living materially modest lives.
-This intuition is consistent with the last of these three stages: global levels of consumption, population, and efficiencies that produce only those GHGs that can be removed from the atmosphere by the natural world or used to manufacture a limited range of economic outputs.
+This intuition is consistent with the last of these three stages: global levels of consumption, population, and efficiencies that produce only those GHGs that can be removed from the atmosphere or used to manufacture a limited range of economic outputs.

 * Solar radiation management is also called solar radiation modification or solar geoengineering.
 I prefer the original term and its handy acronym.